yagaag/sudokusolver/README.md

 ### 5. Solving the puzzle

-After the digits are populated into an array, a back tracking algorithm is used to find the solution to the puzzle.
+After the digits are populated into an array, a backtracking algorithm is used to find the solution to the puzzle.

 ## Author